-1. Using a single color
+1. Use a single color

 2. Watch the light

 When shooting in color just a subtle light change can result in a very different image.
 A sudden change in cloud cover will enrich the colors and make them appear more saturated.
-When shooting in the morning or evening they will look warmer and when the sun is higher they will look cooler.
+When shooting in the morning or evening they will look warmer, and when the sun is higher they will look cooler.
 Shooting in bright shade will also make them look richer.
-So always be aware of the light quality and get to know which times in the day give you the best results.
+So always be aware of the light quality and get to know which times of the day give you the best results.